Mercedes-Benz to halve CO2 emissions by 2030

 BERLIN, April 11 (Reuters) - Mercedes-Benz MBGn.DE aims to halve its CO2 emissions by 2030, the carmaker said on Monday, providing a half-way goal to its existing target of becoming CO2 neutral by 2039.

-The company will also work towards covering 70% of the energy it needs for production with renewable energy by 2030, it said, without specifying what proportion of the energy it uses for production at present comes from renewable sources.
+The company will also work towards covering 70% of the energy it needs for production with renewable energy by 2030, up from 45-50% at present, it said.

+Around 15% of this energy should come from solar and wind plants on or linked to Mercedes-Benz' own sites, production chief Joerg Burzer said in a presentation.

+The rest will be sourced through so-called Power Purchase Agreements (PPAs), where power producers are paid to generate a certain amount of energy over a number of years at a set price.

 (Reporting by Victoria Waldersee Editing by Paul Carrel)